cyclops-ui/cyclops/README.md

 - **Authentification** -> secure login
 - **Role-based access control** -> limit the resources your devs have access to
 - **GitOps** -> integrate with GitOps tools
-- **Support for Kustomize** -> currently, only Helm is supported for creating tsemplates
+- **Support for Kustomize** -> currently, only Helm is supported for creating templates
 - **`cyctl` for Windows** -> Chocolatey
 - **Customizable Module details page** -> create custom views of resources that your module uses